SecuritySilverbacks/CBAS-SAP-SecurityVerificationStandard/Controls_en/PT-A-AC-M01-002.md

 - [ ] Monitoring is available to detect any misuse with user administration

 ## References:
-- BSI APP.4.2 SAP-ERP-System, APP.4.2.A5 Configuration and orotection of the SAP user administration / Konfiguration und Absicherung der SAP-Benutzerverwaltung
+- BSI APP.4.2 SAP-ERP-System, APP.4.2.A5 Configuration and protection of the SAP user administration / Konfiguration und Absicherung der SAP-Benutzerverwaltung
-- SAP Security Baseline Template V2.0: 2.3.1
+- SAP Security Baseline Template V2.1: 2.3.1
 - CIS CSC 1, 5, 15, 16
 - COBIT 5 DSS05.04, DSS06.03
 - ISA 62443-2-1:2009 4.3.3.5.1